shahzahans/SPU_CSC3221_S25_T2/List-Manager Project/Worklog Conner.md

 # Worklog Entry
 **Date**: Jun 1st, 2025

-## Task: Building and Testing the Backend (Node.js + Express)
+## Task: Building index.html and UI Layout

 ### Description
-- Set up an Express server in server.js to serve static files and handle REST API endpoints.
-Implemented routes for /users, including GET (all and by ID), POST, PUT, PATCH, and DELETE.
-Added fs.promises to read and write to data.json.
-Ensured IDs are dynamically assigned and renumbered after deletes.
+- Started building the frontend structure for the API tester.
+Designed index.html with labeled input fields grouped by user, address, geo, and company sections.
+Implemented radio buttons to toggle between request types (GET, POST, PUT, PATCH, DELETE).
+Ensured all inputs were styled using style.css for readability and usability.